cssinjs/jss/readme.md

 Options:

-- `media` style element attribute
+- `media` media query - attribute of style element.
-- `title` style element attribute
-- `type` style element attribute
+- `meta` meta information about this style - attribute of style element, for e.g. you could pass component name for easier debugging.
 - `named` true by default - keys are names, selectors will be generated, if false - keys are global selectors.
 - `link` link jss `Rule` instances with DOM `CSSRule` instances so that styles, can be modified dynamically, false by default because it has some performance cost.

 ```javascript